nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * `surgery at/Dog an/Russ on/Sarah cn/92929292 sd/2023-10-15 st/09:00 ed/2023-12-15 et/20:00 p/M`

 ### Listing appointments: `list`
-Retrieves all the tasks from Sniff Appointments ArrayList and displays it to the user.
+Retrieves all unmarked tasks from Sniff Appointments ArrayList and displays it to the user.
+Unmarked tasks are reflected on the list immediately.

 Format: `list`

-Example of usage: Displays the Sniff Task List.
+Example of usage: Displays the unmarked appointments from Sniff Task List.

 ```
 ______________________________________________________________________
 list
 ______________________________________________________________________
-1. UID: S67775112T [X] | Priority: HIGH
+1. UID: S67775112T [ ] | Priority: HIGH
  Animal Name: lulu | Animal Type: cat
  Owner Name: jon | Contact Number: 91919191
  Start Date: 2023-12-12 | Start Time: 19:00